Queenpins: Plot

-After six months, they figure their money is safe to use, but soon realize they should spend and clean it as a backup plan.
-Tina then contacts them and criticizes their overspending, explaining their money was already clean, so their purchases are merely causing increasing suspicions; she further instructs them to deposit money back into the bank in small increments and to sell off all their big purchases.
+After six months, they figure their money is safe to use but decide they should spend and clean it as a backup plan.
+Tina then contacts them and criticizes their overspending, explaining their money was already clean, so their purchases are causing suspicions; she instructs them to deposit money back into the bank in small increments and to sell their big purchases.

 Meanwhile, Ken is partnered with U.S. postal inspector Simon Kilmurry.
-The duo bond on their mission, with Simon empathizing with Ken's unwavering devotion to loss prevention.
-They interview people from grocery stores that the ladies frequent, almost all of whom recognize Connie due to her constantly irritating coupon usage, even successfully linking her to the "Savvy Super Saver" website as she uses its slogan while shopping.
+They interview people from grocery stores that the ladies frequent, almost all of whom recognize Connie due to her irritating coupon usage.
 The duo then interviews a group of postal workers, who remember JoJo, especially because Earl is always watching her videos.

-After gathering sufficient evidence, Simon and Ken finally get federal agents to arrest the pair, sending a S.W.A.T. team to invade their homes in the middle of the night.
-Earl bails JoJo out of jail, but Rick visits Connie solely to admonish her, having been informed by Simon that she and JoJo have defrauded over 240 companies of tens of millions of dollars.
-Weary of his lack of support, she declares she wants a divorce.
+Simon and Ken get federal agents to arrest the pair.
+Earl bails JoJo out of jail, but Rick visits Connie solely to admonish her.
+Weary of his lack of support, she declares that she wants a divorce.

 Despite the pair facing forty years to life, the companies that they victimized clandestinely press the courts for leniency to avoid bad press.
 This results in ten days suspended imprisonment plus one year of probation for JoJo and eleven months incarceration (parole eligible in eight months) for Connie.

 Even though most of their fraudulent earnings have been confiscated, the pair have hundreds of thousands of dollars stashed away.
-JoJo starts a relationship with Earl and relocates to Montenegro, where the pair can immediately restart the scam upon Connie's release since the country does not extradite suspects.
+JoJo starts a relationship with Earl and relocates to Montenegro, where the pair can restart the scam upon Connie's release since the country does not extradite suspects.
 It is also revealed that Connie has finally become pregnant.

 Cast

-In addition, the scenes involving the gun sale include short appearances by co-director and co-writer Aron Gaudet's brother Nick as a barista, as well as actor and director Nick Cassavetes as Captain Pain, the leader of the group buying the guns.
+In addition, the scenes involving the gun sale include short appearances by co-director and co-writer Aron Gaudet's brother Nick as a barista, as well as Nick Cassavetes as Captain Pain, the leader of the group buying the guns.